NS Savannah: Service history

 After christening on July 21, 1959, it took another 2 1/2 years to complete the reactor installation and initial trials before the ship was moved to Yorktown, Virginia, under temporary oil-fired power, where the reactor was started and tested.
 Full reactor power was achieved in April 1962.
 Savannah was delivered on May 1, 1962, to the Maritime Administration and turned over to her operators, the States Marine Lines.
 On her maiden voyage beginning on August 20, 1962, Savannah undertook demonstrations, first sailing to Savannah, her home port.
 During this trip a faulty instrument initiated a reactor shutdown, which was misreported as a major accident in the press.
 From there she passed through the Panama Canal and visited Hawaii and ports on the west coast of the United States, becoming a popular exhibit for three weeks at the Century 21 Exposition in Seattle.
 By early 1963, she arrived in Galveston, Texas, for repair and system checks.
 There, a dispute over the compensation of nuclear-qualified engineering officers led to a reactor shutdown and strike by the nuclear engineering crew.
 The contract with States Marine Lines was canceled and a new operator, American Export-Isbrandtsen Lines, was selected, requiring a new crew to be trained.
 This involved a switch to non-union crew, which became a lingering issue in the staffing of proposed future nuclear ships.

-By 1964, Savannah started a tour of the US Gulf and east coast ports.
+By 1964, Savannah started a tour of the US Gulf and east coast ports under the command of captain Gaston R. De Groote.
 During the summer she crossed the Atlantic for the first time, visiting Bremerhaven, Hamburg, Rotterdam, Dublin and Southampton.
 150,000 people toured the ship during this tour.